kumulustech/kolla-packet/README.md

 If you are using an automated infrastructure, specifically packet.net for compute and dnsimple.com as a managed DNS service, you can use the packet-deploy.yml Ansible playbook.
 If not, you may be able to do a similar deployment with a tool like terraform or even write your own ansible to launch your infastructure.

 2) If you're going to use packet.net as your target, get a packet project ID and create (or capture) your via the app.packet.net site.
-3) Create a "packet_auth.api" file (it can be any name), and in it create a line like (replacing the packet-auth-token-from... string with the token you grabbed from app.packet.net and the project id with the project id from the URL or the project info page)
+3) Create a "~/dev/packet.api" file (it can be any name), and in it create a line like (replacing the packet-auth-token-from... string with the token you grabbed from app.packet.net and the project id with the project id from the URL or the project info page)

     PACKET_API_TOKEN=packet-auth-token-from-app-packet-net
     PACKET_PROJECT=packet-project-from-app-packet-net

 Then source that file:

-    source packet_auth.api
+    source ~/dev/packet.api

 3) We also need the packet service, and ansible available to us, so create a virtual environment (or spin up a container) and install the parameters.